Country fact file

 Australia is generally a safe place, with low crime rates compared to other developed countries.
 Petty criminals such as pickpockets and thieves may target tourists, particularly in urban areas, so remain alert to the possibility.

 The wildlife of Australia has a famously deadly reputation, with varieties of spiders, snakes, jellyfish and sharks all reported as capable of killing humans.
-In reality, the risk from these creatures is very low – just make sure you follow advice when walking in the outback or swimming in the sea.
+In reality, the risk from these creatures is very low – just make sure you follow the advice when walking in the outback or swimming in the sea.

 The extremes of Australian weather are probably a greater danger than its wildlife.
 In the heat of summer, it’s important to stay hydrated, to carry water when travelling and to keep applying sunblock.
 Wildfires are also a potential hazard in hot periods, while in the cyclone season from November to April, the north of the country can also experience floods.